gluexprotocol/documentation/docs/gluex-apis/README.md

 Our suite of APIs is built to address the most pressing challenges in DeFi development:

-- **Router API**: Power efficient, cross-chain transactions by unifying routing, liquidity aggregation, and optimization in one seamless operation.
+- **Router API**: Build advanced user flows by optimally combining multiple DeFi actions, DEXs and market makers liquidity into a single transaction.

 - **Exchange Rates API**: Access real-time pricing and liquidity data across chains and protocols for informed decision-making.

 - **Bridging APIs (Coming Soon)**: Simplify cross-chain asset transfers with fast, reliable bridging solutions.
-- **Composable Intents API (Coming Soon)**: Build advanced user flows by combining multiple DeFi actions into a single transaction.

 ## Who Are GlueX APIs For?